-- Written Examination (sat in the May-June session) 40% - The questions on this paper relate to pre-release material which is sent to Centres in advance of the examination.
-This material consists of three stimuli and an extended extract from a play (or an abridged version of an entire play).
-Candidates devise a piece of drama based on one of the three stimuli and study the extract from the play. - The questions on the paper will require candidates to have engaged with the pre-release material from the perspective of actor, director and designer. - Coursework 60% - Candidates submit three pieces of practical work. - One individual piece one performance of an extract from a play - Two group pieces one performance of an extract from a play and one original devised piece.
+- Written Examination (sat in the November series) 40% - The questions on this paper relate to pre-release material which is sent to Centres in advance of the examination.
+This material consists of two shorter extracts from a play.
+Candidates devise a piece of drama based on a chosen stimulus and write critically about these. - The questions on the paper will require candidates to have engaged with the pre-release material from the perspective of actor, director and designer. - Coursework 60% - Candidates submit three pieces of practical work. - One individual piece one performance of an extract from a play - Two group pieces one performance of an extract from a play and one original devised piece.

 All Coursework pieces must be performed for a live audience and filmed.
-Students taking IGCSE Drama are expected to attend the College Drama Assessment Evenings at the end of every term as part of their assessment.